 Windex works as a degreaser for cooktops, range hoods, fans, light fixtures, and other areas that attract grease and grime.
 Spray the area with Windex and allow it to sit on that greasy area for a few minutes, then wipe clean.
 Rinse well if using near food-preparation areas.

-Windex is a great on countertops, too—quartz, granite, marble, laminate, tile.
-Just make sure you’re using the Windex Crystal Rain that is free of ammonia and vinegar (there are multiple versions of Windex these days ) for natural stone counters that have a sealant, such as granite, marble, and quartzite.
+Windex is great on countertops, too—quartz, granite, marble, laminate, tile.
+Just make sure that if you’re cleaning natural stone counters that have a sealant, such as granite, marble, and quartzite, you’re using a Windex version that is free of ammonia and vinegar (there are multiple versions of Windex these days ) for natural stone counters that have a sealant.

 Microfiber, a synthetic fabric, has become a popular textile for upholstered furniture because it is super durable and inexpensive.
 Microfiber is beautiful, too, but stains easily and can be super challenging to clean.
 Even water can leave an ugly spot on microfiber.
 Windex to the rescue!